hyperledger-archives/composer-knowledge-wiki/knowledge.md

 | Error: No valid responses from any peers  | see below
 | Error: Error: Endpoint read failed |  This is likely to be a connection (.json) config issue -  it needs to be configured for TLS (or non-TLS if that's your setup) communications - depending on your desired configuration.
 | Error: Error: Error trying to ping.
 Error: Composer runtime (e.g 0.19.x) is not compatible with client (eg. 0.18.x) | You have a mismatch of versions.
 This could occur using Composer REST server, APIs, App Generator or CLI.
 Suggest to uninstall the relevant modules eg `composer uninstall -g composer-cli` (also `composer-rest-server`, `generator-hyperledger-composer`, `composer-playground` npm modules that you have installed - then `npm install -g` the same level - check [**release notes**](https://github.com/hyperledger/composer/releases/) for the current release level - ensure you do so as a non-privileged user.
+| Error 404: Response from attempted peer comms was an error: Error: 2 UNKNOWN: error starting container: API error (404): {"message":"network blah_blah not found"}| Resolution: the error is most certainly a configuration issue at the Fabric/Docker level.
+The error happens at chaincode instantiation and appears to be network and/or docker related - similar problem found here -> https://stackoverflow.com/questions/46775044/error-when-try-to-instantiate-chain-code-on-hyperledger-fabric - you can check CORE_VM_DOCKER_HOSTCONFIG_NETWORKMODE in `base/peer-base.yaml` and in `docker-compose.yaml` - check what it is set to eg. - CORE_VM_DOCKER_HOSTCONFIG_NETWORKMODE=${COMPOSE_PROJECT_NAME}_byfn (ie with leading underscore).
 |Error: Failed to load composer module "composer-connector-undefined" for connection type "undefined"  | This occurs because you have a HLF v1.1 runtime environment and still using a composer runtime of 0.16.x or 017.x - this will not work - please see the 'ready reckoner' table of 'which Composer version works with which Fabric version -> https://github.com/hyperledger/composer/wiki STEPS TO FIX so you can use Composer v0.16.x :  1) unset FABRIC_VERSION variable  2) npm uninstall -g composer-cli 3) npm uninstall -g composer-playground and other modules eg composer-rest-server 4) rm -rf $HOME/.composer 5) from fabric-tools run ./teardownFabric.sh 6) remove any lingering dev-xx business network containers you may previously have deployed (they are separate docker containers eg `docker stop xx` ; `docker rm xxx ` ) 7) npm install -g composer-cli as non-root user 8 ) rm -rf fabric-tools dir && mkdir fabric-tools dir 9) get newer fabric tools zip -> curl -O https://raw.githubusercontent.com/hyperledger/composer-tools/master/packages/fabric-dev-servers/fabric-dev-servers.zip && unzip fabric-dev-servers.zip inside fabric-tools 10) export FABRIC_VERSION=hlfv11 ; and from fabric-tools ./startFabric.sh ; ./createPeerAdminCard.sh 9) npm install -g composer-playground, composer-rest-server etc 10) then try composer runtime install -n mynetworkname -c PeerAdmin@hlfv1 and it should work - then you can proceed to do a `composer network start` command to instantiate a business network, as normal
 |[eventhub_producer] Chat -> ERRO 37f error during Chat, stopping handler: rpc error: code = Canceled desc = context canceled | The problem you are seeing is is likely because the identity you are using to try to install the runtime onto a peer is not authorised to do so.
 Unfortunately the logs info from Fabric don't indicate this .
 If you are using the Composer development server then it creates an identity for you called PeerAdmin which you should use to deploy business networks.
 If you are using your own fabric then you need to look into how to import crypto material when building a peer administrator card and for which it has the PeerAdmin role to do so.
 Or are you following this tutorial ? https://hyperledger.github.io/composer/tutorials/deploy-to-fabric-single-org